 With a license suspension, you can work your way back into the good graces of the law by paying a reinstatement fee and fulfilling other terms outlined by the court or the department of motor vehicles.

-And if your license is revoked, your driving privilege is permanently taken away and you can never legally drive in that state again.
+And if your license is revoked, your driving privilege is usually permanently taken away and you can't legally drive in that state again.

 How can I get my suspended license reinstated?

 Restoring your license will generally require you to complete your suspension sentence, take a defensive driving course or other traffic class, and get an SR-22 from your insurance company.
-An SR-22 is a document that your insurance company files on your behalf; it confirms you're carrying at least the minimum coverage.
+An SR-22 is a document that your insurance company files on your behalf.
+It confirms you're carrying at least the minimum coverage required by the state.

 You'll also have to pay a reinstatement fee, which varies by state.
 In Connecticut, for instance, that fee is $175.
 In many states, the reinstatement fee depends on the reason for suspension.
 For example, it costs more money in Nevada to reinstate your license if you lost it for an alcohol- or drug-related offense.

 Many of the logistics of driver's license suspension are state-specific, but if you keep yourself on the right side of the law, chances are you won't have to worry about a suspended license running you off the road.